rmulvey/bridgepoint/doc-bridgepoint/notes/4896_scoped_enum/4896_scoped_enum.ant.md

 requirements to fix existing bugs.

-### 7. Design Comments

-None

-### 8. User Documentation

-The existing documenation shall be modified to update places that describe this behavior as an error and to describe the new behavior.

-### 9. Unit Test
+### 9. Acceptance Test

 9.1 Assure that duplicate-named enumeration data types may exist in separate packages in a model.
 9.2 Assure that duplicate-named constant data types may exist in separate packages in a model.
-9.3 Assure that duplicate-named structured data types may exist in separate packages in a model.
-9.4 Assure that duplicate-named user data types may exist in separate packages in a model.
-Note that this is already allowed in the tool today.
-However, it is simply added here for completeness.
-9.5 Test backwards compatibility to assure that existing models do not have parse errors unless duplicates are present.
+9.3 Test backwards compatibility to assure that existing models do not have parse errors unless duplicates are present.
+9.4 When duplicates types are present, the user is allowed to select any one of the duplicates from the OAL.
+9.5 Command completion works properly for the fully-qualified path specified to the datatype.

 ### End